LDemetrios/Kvasir/README.md

 - Customizable syntax highlight

-The plugin is in beta stage, a lot of features are yet to come.
+The plugin is in the beta stage, a lot of features are yet to come.
 See _Roadmap_ for the information about planned features, and _Nearest plans_ for those which are currently in development.
 Feel free to open issues and pull requests.

 ## Installation

-The plugin can be manually installed from disk [archive](distributions/Kvasir-a.1.0-signed.zip), or from JetBrains Marketplace by name.
+The plugin can be manually installed from disk [archive](distributions/Kvasir-0.1.0-signed.zip), or from JetBrains Marketplace by name.

 ## Roadmap